simonsobs/sotodlib/docs/site_pipeline.rst

 UFMs and save them in a ManifestDb / HDF5 file.
 The formatting of the ResultSet saved in HDF5 file will map all this information into ``det_info.wafer`` when used with a correctly formatted context file and a readout to detector id mapping.
+The detector info mapping created by this script will be stable as long as the same UFMs are used in the same optics tube positions, meaning it only needs to be re-made if the physical hardware setup changes.

 make_read_det_match
 ```````````````````